South Carolina Assembles the World's Most Popular Jetliner.

 Quality & Safety Inspector

-Verify that every 787 fuselage section, composite panel, and aircraft system meets Boeing's exacting safety and engineering standards.
-Quality roles are among the highest-demand positions at the North Charleston campus.
+Verify that every 787 fuselage section, composite panel, and aircraft system meets Boeing's exacting safety and engineering standards before delivery.
+Quality roles are among the highest-demand positions at the North Charleston campus — Boeing has significantly expanded its quality workforce following FAA oversight increases — with inspectors earning $68,000–$100,000.

 Composite Structures Technician

 Fabricate, layup, and inspect the carbon fiber composite fuselage barrels and structural panels that make the 787 Dreamliner the world's first majority-composite commercial jetliner.
-A highly valued and specialized skill.
+Composite structures technicians are among the highest-paid and most transferable specialists in commercial aviation, earning $65,000–$98,000 and carrying skills valued by every major aerospace OEM.

 Why Technicians Choose South Carolina